GeekTrainer/learn-django/Module5/Module5_Unit4.md

 ]
 ```

 Now that we have developed the **Create** object let's test it out by adding a new shelter.

-Go to the app in your web browser and you should now see a new link in the side navigation called **Create Shelter**.
+1. Go to the app in your web browser and you should now see a new link in the side navigation called **Create Shelter**.
 If you do not see the link right away you may need to refresh the browser.

-Click on the link and it will take you to the form that was just created.
-For the new shelter let's enter **Second Chance Shelter** for the shelter name, **Denver, CO** as the location and then click **Save**.
+2. Click on the link and it will take you to the form that was just created.

+3. For the new shelter let's enter **Second Chance Shelter** for the shelter name, **Denver, CO** as the location and then click **Save**.

 If the form works correctly it will take you back to the **shelter_list** page and the new shelter should now appear in the list.

 ![Added Shelter](../Module5/Module5_Images/Module5_CreateNewShelterName.PNG)

 ### Creating objects for Update and Delete

 We will now move on to create a template that will contain both the **Update** and **Delete** functions for the database.

-Go to the templates folder of the app and create a new file named **update_delete_shelters.html**.
+1. Start by creating **update_delete_shelters.html** in the app templates folder.
 After creating the template then enter the below code.

 ```html
 {% extends "index.html" %}